The Ultimate In Birding Tours

 Our main quest at Dumoga-Bone will be the rare and elusive Maleo, surely the strangest member of the megapode family.
 Maleos lay their eggs colonially in the ground in areas where the soil is heated volcanically.
 In this way, the eggs can be left to incubate themselves completely unattended and the youngsters are able to fly strongly almost as soon as they come out of the egg!
 Unfortunately, predation, especially by humans, takes a massive toll (almost all the nesting grounds are known to the local people).
 At Dumoga-Bone many of the eggs are taken to be reared in the safety of a hatchery, ensuring a considerably higher success rate than in the wild.
 Mercifully, in spite of the most recent bout of economic difficulties in Indonesia that led to such projects being temporarily closed down, making the future of this wonderful species highly precarious, numbers have bounced back and many birds now visit to lay their eggs.

-There is a high degree of overlap between Dumoga-Bone and Tangkoko National Park, so we will have a first opportunity to see many of the species listed for that area.
+There is a high degree of overlap between Dumoga-Bone and Tangkoko National Park, so we will have our first opportunity to see many of the species listed for that area.
 Additional forest species we may well see in Dumoga Bone National Park include the vocal Oberholser’s Fruit Dove and the canopy-loving Pied Cuckooshrike.

 After dusk, we have the chance to find Sulawesi Masked Owl and another chance for the rather cute Speckled Boobook.